 Funding Your Venture

 UGA's Next Top Entrepreneur

-This annual campus-wide competition open to any UGA student with an idea for a start up.
-A combination of American Idol and Shark Tank, UGA’s Next Top Entrepreneur gives students the opportunity to gain insight, build networks, and win capital to launch their business.
+This annual campus-wide competition is open to any UGA student with an idea for a start-up.
+A combination of American Idol and Shark Tank, UGA’s Next Top Entrepreneur gives students the opportunity to gain insight, build networks, and acquire capital to launch their business.
 In addition to prize money, students have the opportunity for angel investment and venture capital.
 The process challenges students to develop and hone their value proposition and business model.
 Successful students move on to subsequent rounds in front of real investors until only one—UGA’s Next Top Entrepreneur—remains.

 Terry Innovation Fund